Big Sur Coast Highway: 1921-1924

 The first contract was awarded in 1921.
 The contractor Blake and Heaney built a prison labor camp for 120 prisoners and 20 paid laborers at Piedras Blancas Light Station.
 They began work on 12 mile of road between Piedras Blancas Light Station near San Simeon and Salmon Creek.
-Most of the road lay within San Luis Obisbo County.
+Most of the road lay within San Luis Obispo County.
 As they progressed, the work camp was moved 9 mi north to Willow Creek and then another 10 mi north to Kirk Creek.
 When the section to Salmon Creek was completed, the crew began work on the road north toward Big Creek.

-Contractor George Pollock Company of Sacramento started construction next on one of the most remote segments, a 13 mile stretch between Anderson Canyon and Big Sur in September, 1922.
+Contractor George Pollock Company of Sacramento started construction next on one of the most remote segments, a 13 mile stretch between Anderson Canyon and Big Sur in September 1922.
 The region was so remote and access so poor that the company brought most of its supplies and equipment in by barge at a sheltered cove near the middle of the project.
 Machines were hoisted to the road level using steam-powered donkey engines.

 Construction required extensive excavation utilizing steam shovels and explosives on the extremely steep slopes.
 The work was dangerous, and accidents and earth slides were common.
 One or more accidents were reported nearly every week.
 Equipment was frequently damaged and lost.
 In one incident, a steam shovel fell more than 500 ft into the ocean and was destroyed.

-Overcoming all the difficulties, the crews completed two portions of the highway in October, 1924, the southern section from San Simeon to Salmon Creek and a second segment from the Big Sur Village south to Anderson Creek.
+Overcoming all the difficulties, the crews completed two portions of the highway in October 1924, the southern section from San Simeon to Salmon Creek and a second segment from the Big Sur Village south to Anderson Creek.
 When these sections were completed, the contractor had used up all of the available funds and work was halted.

 California Governor Friend William Richardson felt the state could not afford to complete the 30 miles remaining, including the most difficult section remaining between Salmon Creek and Anderson Canyon.